JoeLumbley/File-Explorer/README.md

 # 🌳 **Recursion Flow Diagram for `CopyDirectory`**

 Here’s a diagram that makes recursion feel visual, intuitive, and almost story‑like.
-This shows exactly how your `CopyDirectory` routine walks the tree.
+This shows exactly how the `CopyDirectory` routine walks the tree.

 Imagine your folder structure looks like this: